anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 - Improves perf over wide range of apps over TCP or UDP
 - Good for **HTTP use cases that requires static IP address**
 - Good for **HTTP use cases that requires deterministic , fast regional failover**
-- Lverage AWS n/w to optimize route to app (60 % improvement)
+- Leverage AWS n/w to optimize route to app (60 % improvement)
 - `2 Anycast ip` are created for app and traffic is sent thru edge loc
 - **Edge loc send the traffic to app**